railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 	In such as case you'll have a strong temptation to just close the window once you've finished looking at the PDF document, but that would completely close Open ERP for you!
-	Instead, click the Back button in your web browser to return to Open ERP.
+	Instead, click the :guilabel:`Back` button in your web browser to return to Open ERP.

 .. tip:: Traceability in double-entry